Welcome to Reception

 - Understanding of the World.

 Each term we have a broad theme which is the springboard for focussed teaching and learning.
-Our topics this year are Superheroes, Celebrations, Dragons and Once Upon a Time.
+Our topics this year are; Super Me, Super You; Let's Celebrate; Once Upon a Time; Here, There and Everywhere; Growing and Changing; Brilliant Beasts.
 That said, we know that much of the best learning happens as a result of the children's interests and ideas.
-Therefore the children spend much of their day engaged in self-initiated and play-based activities, where the adults facilitate and support learning and deepen it through open-ended questioning.
+Therefore the children spend much of their day engaged in self-initiated and play-based activities ("Discover and Do"), where the adults facilitate and support learning and deepen it through open-ended questioning.
 This approach allows our children to consolidate their skills and knowledge, and explore their interests and schemas fully.

 Learning doesn't just happen within the classroom though, our children have access to our fabulous outdoor environment where they can develop their skills and learning further.